goto40/self-dsl/docs/xtext_project_setup.md

 ## Step 5: Add Unittests

-In the test project you can add a unitests.
+In the test project you can add a unittests.
 Locate the single file in the src folder.
 This file contains a unittest.
 Uncomment the test code and run the test.

-Note: You need to generate the xtext artefact before (see above).
+Note: You need to generate the xtext artifact before (see above).

 You may extend the default test code by adding the following: